Interrupt/delve-framework/README.md

 ## Design Philosphy

 Delve uses Zig to make writing cross platform games easy, and because it is easy to interop with the vast library of existing C/C++ game development libraries.
 Its main goal is to be as cross platform and unopinionated as much as possible, making it easy to switch out implementations as needed.
+Being simple and understandable is better than being clever!

+* Built in console support - bring up with the '~' key!
+* Prototyping should be quick - included utilities to load Quake .map files!
+* Lots of examples!

 ## Libraries Used